pinky200/voting-app/README.md

 - The worker service continuously processes votes from the Redis queue
 - Make sure to handle service startup order properly with health checks

-Good luck with your challenge! 🚀
+Good luck with your challenge! 🚀# Trigger CI/CD